-Morrill, a Republican, was the representative for Kansas's 1st congressional district from 1889 to 1891.
+Morrill was the representative for Kansas’s 1st congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, Morrill missed 440 of 1,547 roll call votes, which is 28.4%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.